Langtang Valley TrekLangtang Valley Trek

 One of the joys of the Langtang Valley Trek is the sheer variety of natural and cultural attractions packed into a relatively short route.
 From lush forests and wildlife of a national park to high alpine monasteries and communities, here are the highlights you can look forward to:

 Langtang Village (3,430m) is the heart of the valley and one of the most culturally significant stops on the trek.
 This village was tragically destroyed in the 2015 earthquake by a massive landslide.
 Today, it has been rebuilt stronger with safer infrastructure, and visiting Langtang Village is both moving and inspiring.
-As you walk through the new lodges and homes, you’ll sense the resilience of the Tamang people who call this place home.
-Many teahouses here are run by locals who lost family and property in the disaster, yet they’ve invested hope and effort into rebuilding a life and welcoming trekkers again.
-By spending a night here, you directly support the community’s recovery and ongoing livelihood.
+During the trek, you can stroll around the village and listen to the stories of the Massive Earthquake in Langtang back in 2015.

 Tamang Culture & Village Life

 Beyond landscapes, the Langtang trek is a journey through the rich Tamang culture.
 The Tamang are an ethnic group with Tibetan roots, and the Langtang region is one of their heartlands.
-As you trek, you’ll pass through several charming Tamang villages like Mundu, Langtang Village, and Kyanjin, as well as lower villages such as Syabrubesi (the trek’s start point) and Lama Hotel (a small settlement in the forest).
+As you trek, you’ll pass through several charming Tamang villages like Mundu, Langtang Village, and Kyanjin, as well as lower villages such as Syabrubesi and Lama Hotel.
 Each of these gives a glimpse into local life.

 Ready for Langtang?
 Book Your Trek with Mountain Eco Trails!